Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Milan is an excellent tourist option for Christmas, as it offers entertainment plans for adults and children.
 In addition, there are free cultural activities, beautiful places for winter shopping and a colorful atmosphere to enjoy.

-If you are wondering what to see and do in Milan during the Christmas season, keep in mind that you will be able to experience the traditions of the Milanese up close by going to the Piazza Duomo for the lighting of the Christmas tree, skating on the ice rinks set up in the city, participating in an excursion from Milan to the Swiss Alps and visiting the canals of Navigli, among other activities.
+If you are wondering what to see and do in Milan during the Christmas season, keep in mind that you will be able to experience the traditions of the Milanese up close by going to the Piazza Duomo for the Christmas tree lighting, skating on the ice rinks set up in the city, participating in an excursion from Milan to the Swiss Alps and visiting the canals of Navigli, among other activities.

-1. Attend the lighting of the imposing Christmas tree in Milan's Piazza del Duomo
+1. Attend the tree lighting in Milan's Piazza del Duomo

 Christmas in Milan| ©Luca Libralato